IfcOpenShell/IfcOpenShell/src/bonsai/docs/users/git_support.rst

     Tag names have the same limitations as branch names, names should be short and without spaces, but can contain unicode characters, emojis etc...
-    BlenderBIM will not allow you to create invalid or duplicate tag names.
+    Bonsai will not allow you to create invalid or duplicate tag names.
     Similar to commit messages, tag messages should be 50 characters or less, though there is no practical limit.